Overweight and Obesity Prevention:

 - Early childhood program

 time and health

 - CDC's BMI calculator for children and teens

 - Tips for Parents to Help Children Maintain a Healthy Weight

 Childhood Obesity Prevention Resources

-Designed for kids 9–13 years old, BAM!
+Designed for kids from 9–13 years old, BAM!
 Body and Mind gives them the information they need to make healthy lifestyle choices.
-The site focuses on topics that kids told us are important to them — such as stress and physical fitness — using kid-friendly lingo, games, quizzes, and other interactive features.
+The site focuses on topics that kids said are important to them — such as stress and physical fitness — using kid-friendly lingo, games, quizzes and other interactive features.

 - Institute of Medicine (IOM)

-The IOM has published two reports on preventing childhood obesity, “Preventing Childhood Obesity, Health in the Balance (2004)” and “Progress in Preventing Childhood Obesity (2007).”
-Both reports are available on the IOM Web site.
+The IOM has published two reports on preventing childhood obesity, “Preventing Childhood Obesity, Health in the Balance (2004)” and “Progress in Preventing Childhood Obesity (2006).”

 - We Can!